physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/SC-module.md

     title= "SCR Detection"
     id="scr-detection"
     no_shadow = true
-    caption="
-    Left: when superimposed SCR detection is enabled, the rising SCR is split at its two inflection points, which are defined as the negative-to-positive zero-crossings of the second derivative of the SCL (the pink dotted lines).
-Right: increasing the derivative smoothing window size smooths out the second derivative of the SCL, thereby reducing the inflection point detection sensitivity.
+    caption="Left: when superimposed SCR detection is enabled, the rising SCR is split at its two inflection points, which are defined as the negative-to-positive zero-crossings of the second derivative of the SCL (the pink dotted lines).
+Right: increasing the derivative smoothing window size smooths out the second derivative of the SCL, thereby reducing the inflection point detection sensitivity." %}
-    " %}

 ### SCR Classification ###
 Valley-peak pairs, which may now include those generated by inflection-point splitting, are filtered using the user-specified amplitude and rise time criteria.
 Additionally, any valley-peak pair with a valley and/or peak inside a SCR rejection zone is discarded.
 The remaining valley-peak pairs are classified as SCRs, with the valley being defined as the SCRs onset time, and the peak as its peak.